PaulTreanor/Skeleton-css-dark-mode/README.md

 Check out <https://paultreanor.github.io/Skeleton-dark-mode/> for documentation and an active demo.

-## Getting started

-There are a couple ways to download Skeleton:
-Clone the repo: `git clone https://github.com/PaulTreanor/Skeleton-dark-mode`

 ## License

 Skeleton Dark Mode follows the [open-source MIT license](https://github.com/dhg/Skeleton/blob/master/LICENSE.md) as Skelton does.